Package software.amazon.awscdk.services.ec2.alpha

 Routing

 RouteTable is a new construct that allows for route tables to be customized in a variety of ways.
-For instance, the following example shows how a custom route table can be created and appended to a subnet:
+Using this construct, a customized route table can be added to the subnets defined using SubnetV2.
+For instance, the following example shows how a custom route table can be created and appended to a SubnetV2:

 VpcV2 myVpc = new VpcV2(this, "Vpc");